Explore Unity and God in the Bible & the Spiritual Identity of the LORD

 The Story of the Bible teaches humanity the story of life, a story that reminds all who hear that all is one.

-B. Conscious Bible Theory illuminates a novel perspective of the Bible that reveals how individuals such as Adam, Noah's son Shem, Noah's Great-to-the-seventy-degree grandson Terah, Abraham's wife Sarai, Noah's son Ham's grandson Nimrod, Isaac's wife Rebekah, Moses, Moses' father-in--law Jethro, and many others all act as 'the LORD' within the narrative that spans the first seventy chapters of the Bible.
+Consider a retelling commentary that reveals how individuals such as Adam, Noah's son Shem, Noah's Great-to-the-seventy-degree grandson Terah, Abraham's wife Sarai, Noah's son Ham's grandson Nimrod, Isaac's wife Rebekah, Moses, Moses' father-in-law Jethro, and many others all act as 'the LORD' within the narrative that spans the first seventy chapters of the Bible.

-To consider the Bible narrative from the perspective that the foundational theme of the Bible is to be conscious, explore the Audiobook and Kindle titled The First Seventy: A Retelling Commentary, Creation - The Ten Commandments.
+Explore the Audiobook and Kindle titled The First Seventy: A Retelling Commentary, Creation - The Ten Commandments.
 This text is available for free on Soundcloud or can be purchased as a Kindle e-book or an Audiobook.

-Explore the contents of this website. the Bible study questions, videos, and commentary is all shared with the hope that this material encourages individuals to engage with the Bible and other Spiritual texts.
-In so doing, one is able to see that the purpose of all spiritual texts is to remind us to be conscious of each moment and to act with love.
+The Bible Study Questions, videos, and commentary are all shared with the hope that this material encourages individuals to engage with the Bible and other Spiritual texts so as to continually remind us to be conscious of each moment and to act with love.

 The First Seventy: A Retelling Commentary is available for free on Soundcloud or as a Kindle